-First Stop: Notre Dame Basilica
+Visit the iconic Notre Dame Basilica

 Right opposite to the Notre Dame Basilica is Place d’Armes.
 In the centre of Place d’Armes, lies a monument in memory of Paul de Chomedey, the founder of Montreal.
 This monument is called Maisonneuve Monument.
 Its commemorates Chomedey’s defense of the young French settlement against the Iroquois.
-(The Iroquois or Haudenosaunee are a historically powerful and important northeast Native American confederacy)
+(The Iroquois or Haudenosaunee are a historically powerful and important northeast Native American confederacy).

 Place d’ Armes square is surrounded by other buildings of importance as well like the Saint-Sulpice Seminary (built in 1657), the monument of George III (built in 1773), New York Life Building (built in 1887), Montreal’s first high-rise; the Bank of Montreal head office (built 1859), Canada’s first bank; the Art Deco Aldred Building (built in 1931) and the International style 500 Place D’Armes (built in 1968)

-Third Stop : Old Port Montreal
+Explore Old Port Montreal

-The Old Port of Montreal (French: Vieux-Port de Montréal) is the historic port of Montreal, Canada.
+The Old Port of Montreal (or Vieux-Port de Montréal) is the historic port of Montreal, Canada.
 It stretches for over two kilometres along the St-Lawrence River in Old Montreal.
 French fur traders have used this port as a trading post as early as 1611.
 In 2005, the Old Port of Montreal changed its name to The Quays of the Old Port of Montreal.

 Currently, Old Port Montreal or Vieux Port de Montreal attracts millions of visitors each year.
 Activities like water adventures, spa, shopping, walking tours, boating, photo-shoot are common in the Old Port area.

-I loved walking in these areas ~ old French architecture, stories of by-gone days and beauty all around.
+We loved walking in these areas ~ old French architecture, stories of by-gone days and beauty all around.

 This picture below was taken from Old Port.
 Its called the Notre-Dame-de-Bon-Secours Chapel (Our Lady of Good Help).
 It is one of the oldest churches in Montreal, built in 1771 over the ruins of an earlier chapel.